Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libidn2/README.md

 ### Version 2.3.4 from CPE 22.12 on

+  * Trivial port of the 3.3.2 EasyConfig.

+### Version 2.3.7 from CPE 23.12 on

-  * Trivial port of the 3.4.2 EasyConfig.
+  * Trivial port of the 2.3.4 EasyConfig.

+  * But now also copy the license information to the installation directories.

+  * A bit more thorough sanity checks.